AshwinK1989/BlueOptima/README.md

 4) By default the test will run on chrome browser.
 Make sure you have chrome browser installed on your system.

-5) Steps of the tests can be found in folder: /Features/Charts.feature file.
+5) Steps of the tests can be found in folder:Features.
 I have used cucumber for this assignment.

-6) Make sure you have Java, maven and TestNG installed.
+6) Make sure you have Eclipse, Java, maven,cucumber and TestNG installed.

 7) If you find any difficulties while running the test then please feel free to contact on 9820985636

+8) LoginFeature will fail as the validation message displayed on website is wrong.

+9) You can find result in file: index.html which is present in target/html folder.